vsushko/SchemesAnalyzer/CONTRIBUTING.md

 Reviewing and accepting your contribution
 -------------------------------------------
-We review every contribution carefully to ensure that the change is of high quality and fits well with the rest of the SchemesAnalyzer codebase.
+I review every contribution carefully to ensure that the change is of high quality and fits well with the rest of the SchemesAnalyzer codebase.
 If accepted, I will merge your change and usually take care of backporting it to appropriate branches ourselves.